bretton/api-connectors/Cribnotes.md

 This will allow `supervisord` to launch appropriately with all paths working properly.

 For some reason I couldn't get this happening from within `supervisord` itself.

+## Pending Merges

+It looks like there are a lot of updated Go library files at [Investabit Github fork](https://github.com/Investabit/api-connectors) however a clean merge wasn't possible.
+Pending?